How To Breed Rabbits – The Complete Step By Step Guide

 Getting the “deed” done doesn’t take long at all.
 (We’re Talking 3-5 seconds if the buck is in the right position)

 But getting the rabbits to get it right takes a few tries.
 Which is why it’s best to have your own buck.
-You will have a lot of wasted time if you try to use another local breeders buck.
+You will have a lot of wasted time if you try to use another local breeder’s buck.

-Always take the mature does to the buck’s cage when doing the rabbit breeding if you are going to do it in the rabbit cage.
-Or you can take both animals to a neutral territory like a table and lay carpet out and do the job there.
+Always take the mature doe to the buck’s cage when doing the rabbit breeding if you are going to do it in the rabbit cage.
+Make sure to remove anything from the cage to avoid distractions and the rabbits injuring themselves on something in the cage.

-Either way, make sure your rabbits have a good grip where ever they are standing.
+Or you can take both animals to a neutral territory like a table and lay a carpet out and do the job there.
+Either way, make sure your rabbits have a good grip wherever they are standing.

 Even if the buck is experienced it is likely that you will see him try several “not so good” angles at first.

 Depending on the breed of rabbit you only have so much energy to work with so don’t let him waste it on the wrong end or off to the side.
+Get in there and put him in the right place if need be.

 Note: I don’t think it is a good idea to leave your doe in with the buck for long periods of time.
 This could lead to your doe getting frustrated with him and even causing damage to the buck.
-If your ultimate goal is to get rabbit meat… than you probably aren’t as concerned with the condition of the rabbits.
-But for show rabbits, one mishap could end a showing career.

 The Doe Has To Be Lifting For The Breeding To Work